Mindy Lewis: 1983–1989

-1990-1997
+1990–1997

-In 1990, Mindy decided venture out on her own by becoming a fashion designer, which didn't sit well with Billy because he had problems dealing with the fact that his "princess" had grown up.
+In 1990, Mindy decided venture out on her own by becoming a fashion designer, which did not sit well with Billy because he had problems dealing with the fact that his "princess" had grown up.
 Later, Billy asked Mindy to spy on his nemesis, Roger Thorpe, but when Mindy did so, she fell in love with Roger despite the fact that he was married to Alexandra Spaualding.
 After Roger lost the Waterview Towers to Billy, Mindy let herself be seduced by him and they started a secret affair, while Mindy fell for Roger's claims that he would leave Alex for her.
 In the meantime, Mindy resumed her relationship with Rick.
 At about the same time, Mindy was shocked to learn that Phillip was on trial for Neil's murder.
 To Mindy's grief, Phillip then apparently died in a car accident.
 Later, a man named Mallet saved Mindy from a nosy reporter trying to push his way into her apartment.
 Mallet claimed to be writing a book about Phillip and Mindy befriended him.
 Soon, she learned that Mallet was actually a cop who wanted to find Phillip alive and, through the listening device that he planted in Mindy's apartment, Mallet learned of her affair with Roger.
 Not long after, Rick asked Mindy to marry him but, still holding out for Roger, Mindy turned him down.
-When it became clear that Roger wasn't going to divorce Alex, Mindy regretted the affair and tried to rekindle her romance with Rick.
-Unfortunately, she was too late since Rick was now married to Beth, so Mindy let herself be comforted by Mallet.
+When it became clear that Roger was not going to divorce Alex, Mindy regretted the affair and tried to rekindle her romance with Rick.
+She was too late since Rick was now married to Beth, so Mindy let herself be comforted by Mallet.

-Though she thought about having a future with Mallet, she still wasn't able to leave Roger.
+Though she thought about having a future with Mallet, she still was not able to leave Roger.
 Later, Mindy was shocked to learn that Phillip was indeed alive and had faked his death with Beth and Rick's help.
-As a result, she felt insulted because she was the only of the "Four Musketeers" who hadn't known the truth.
+As a result, she felt insulted because she was the only of the "Four Musketeers" who had not known the truth.
 As 1991 began, Mindy was still carrying on with Roger and became pregnant.
-Tragically, the stress of keeping their affair a secret became too much for Mindy and she miscarried in May.
+The stress of keeping their affair a secret became too much for Mindy and she miscarried in May.
 Unfortunately, the night she lost the baby, Roger was too wrapped up in his own life—mainly the revelation that Hart Jessup was his son.
 Disillusioned, Mindy ended her relationship with Roger for good.
 Mindy's worst nightmare was Billy finding out everything.
 That seemed a possibility when Alexandra told Mindy that she found Mindy's earring at the Spaulding mansion.
 Alex threatened to publicly announce the affair if Mindy ever hurt her again.